cheqd/product-docs/tutorials/did-operations/deactivate-a-did.md

 veramo execute -m cheqdDeactivateIdentifier --argsFile path/to/args.json
 ```

 If you would like to fetch the deactivated DIDDoc, execute the `resolve` command as outlined [here](./query-did.md).
-You can check if `didDocumentMetadata` has the `deactivated` flag set to true
+You can check if `didDocumentMetadata` has the `deactivated` flag set to true.